-The Athena Swan internal Self-Assessment Team undertook a rigorous self-assessment of data to assess gender equality across Middlesex's staff community.
-From this insight, the team developed a set of short, medium and longer term actions to help further drive forward gender equality and representation across the University, including gender non-conforming individuals.
+The Athena Swan internal Self-Assessment Team (SAT) undertook a rigorous self-assessment of data to assess gender equality across Middlesex's staff community.
+From this insight, the team developed a set of short, medium and longer term actions to help drive forward gender equality and representation across the University, including gender non-conforming individuals.

 These actions include:

 The Athena Swan Self-Assessment Team (SAT) currently meets quarterly.
 The Athena Swan SAT is working together to identify and implement necessary actions to improve gender equality at MDX, using data and research.

 The main focus of the Athena Swan SAT is to:

 The Athena Swan SAT has representation from a breadth of career stages and staff types, including professional and support staff, research and academic staff, and students.
 Membership of the Athena Swan SAT is gender-balanced, taking account of intersectionality in its make-up so far as is practicable, and is representative of the diversity inherent within MDX.

 Middlesex University is committed to developing a distinctive, inclusive and sustainable research culture which fosters the skills, methods and ethos of practice-oriented, interdisciplinary research and knowledge exchange.

 Our approach to Athena Swan follows four strands:

 Our Gender Equality Plan (GEP) is predominantly set out in our Athena Swan submissions.
 We align with the Horizon Europe Gender Equality Plan requirements as follows.

 The GEP should be a formal document signed by the top management and disseminated within the institution.
 It should demonstrate a commitment to gender equality, set clear goals and detailed actions and measures to achieve them.